-14.1 A revised forward plan of work is being developed to reflect requirements in the context of the increasing pace of delivery across GCP workstreams.
+16.1 A revised forward plan of work is being developed to reflect requirements in the context of the increasing pace of delivery across GCP workstreams.

-14.2 C-CAV3 Autonomous Vehicle Project
+16.2 C-CAV3 Autonomous Vehicle Project

 The team were able to return to site on 13th April and work on the trials has restarted.
-The mapping of the route using the first vehicle is expected to complete shortly, meaning that autonomous running (with the safety operator onboard) will be possible from mid-May for the first vehicle.
+The mapping of the route using the first vehicle has been completed, meaning that autonomous running (with the safety operator onboard) is now possible.
 The second vehicle arrived onsite 5th May and work to map the route began w/c 10th May.
-The third vehicle is on schedule to be delivered by early June.
+The third vehicle arrived onsite on 2nd June.